porsche-design-system/porsche-design-system/packages/storefront/src/stories/web/testing.md

 If you face any problems, we would appreciate if you report them.
 We'll do our best to find a solution.
-Also  it might be handy to know that all components get a `hydrated` class that you can wait for.
+Also  it might be handy to know that all components get a `hydrated` class, as soon as they are loaded and ready, that you can wait for.
 Waiting functionality is available in most E2E frameworks.
 Another option would be to make the `componentsReady` function available in the browser and call it from the E2E tests to know when the page is ready.